jma8774/poe-extension/README.md

 # poe-extension
-An extension to refresh POE trade shit
+An extension to refresh POE trade site